 Dr. Motta’s passion for science is evident in his eight-year tenure as a volunteer lecturer on astronomy at the Lynnfield, Mass., school system, where he engaged and taught aspiring young scientists, as well as in his service as a member of the Planetarium Advisory Board within Boston’s Museum of Science.

 An avid astronomer, Dr. Motta is a member of the American Association of Variable Star Observers, where he served on its governing council and then as president from 2010 to 2012.
 He has also collaborated with the Harvard Center for Astrophysics and MIT, and has had numerous observations, publications and awards for his work.
-In 2013 the American Astronomical Society named an asteroid in his honor in recognition of his valuable research and his advocacy work on light pollution.
+Dr. Motta has been accepted as a member of the professional American Astronomical Society, who in 2013 named an asteroid in his honor in recognition of his valuable research and his advocacy work on light pollution.